 When conducting due diligence, it doesn’t matter who is behind such a scheme.
 The names and professional backgrounds of management and directors are irrelevant and it is of no consequence if they don’t show up in your KYC database(s).
 A diagonal line equals fraud, end of story.

 Of course, Property Frontiers’ ever increasing carbon credit values don’t give a diagonal line.
 Instead, Property Frontiers wanted potential investors to believe that carbon credit prices would increase exponentially.
 For at least the next 40 years.
 Clearly this is nonsense.

 The reality is that the price of voluntary carbon credits has fallen since 2009.
 In 2015 the average price of a voluntary carbon credit hit an all time low of US$3.3.
 And there is no secondary market for voluntary carbon credits.

 Here’s what the unfortunate people who invested in this scam received:

 Of course it’s not worth the paper its printed on.
 Silva Tree, the project developer, has appeared twice on REDD-Monitor:

 The investment involved another one of REDD-Monitor’s regulars: Citadel Trustees.

 Citadel Trustees was lurking in the background of a series of UK investment scams involving sales of carbon credits as investments.
 In the Costa Rica investment scheme, Citadel Trustees held the lease on the land, according to Property Frontiers’ Investment Prospectus.

 On 1 April 2014, Citadel Trustees changed its name to Highpoint Trustees.
 It is now in liquidation.

-Property Ventures also promoted investments in Silva Tree’s Paulownia plantations in Panama.
+Property Frontiers also promoted investments in Silva Tree’s Paulownia plantations in Panama.